Learn more about the Berkeley Pre-College Scholars Program

 Grades and Transcripts

-Information regarding the UC Berkeley grading scale can be found on this page.
-Information regarding how to order your transcript can be found on this page.
+Information regarding the UC Berkeley grading scale can be found on the Office of the Registrar's Grading Policies & Reports page.
+Information regarding how to obtain your transcript can be found on the website for ordering transcripts.

 International students should be aware of all policies and requirements related to their visa for the program.
 All international students are expected to attend the program on the appropriate student visa.
 For visa questions, contact our Pre-College team.
 Attending the program on a non-student visa may result in the violation of your status in the country, and we are unable to provide any advising or support to non-student visa holders.